Intracytoplasmic sperm injection: Procedure

 In contrast, in natural fertilization sperm compete and when the first sperm penetrates the oolemma, the oolemma hardens to block the entry of any other sperm.
 Concern has been raised that in ICSI this sperm selection process is bypassed and the sperm is selected by the embryologist without any specific testing.
 However, in mid-2006 the FDA cleared a device that allows embryologists to select mature sperm for ICSI based on sperm binding to hyaluronan, the main constituent of the gel layer (cumulus oophorus) surrounding the oocyte.
 The device provides microscopic droplets of hyaluronan hydrogel attached to the culture dish.
 The embryologist places the prepared sperm on the microdot, selects and captures sperm that bind to the dot.
 Basic research on the maturation of sperm shows that hyaluronan-binding sperm are more mature and show fewer DNA strand breaks and significantly lower levels of aneuploidy than the sperm population from which they were selected.
 A brand name for one such sperm selection device is PICSI.
 A recent clinical trial showed a sharp reduction in miscarriage with embryos derived from PICSI sperm selection.

 'Washed' or 'unwashed' sperm may be used in the process.

 Live birth rate are significantly higher with progesterone to assist implantation in ICSI cycles.
 Also, addition of a GNRH agonist has been estimated to increase success rates.

 Ultra-high magnification sperm injection (IMSI) has no evidence of increased live birth or miscarriage rates compared to standard ICSI.

 A new variation of the standard ICSI-procedure called Piezo-ICSI uses small axial mechanical pulses (Piezo-pulses) to lower stress to the cytoskeleton during zona pellucida and oolemma breakage.
 The procedure includes specialized Piezo actuators, microcapillaries, and filling medium to transfer mechanical pulses to the cell membranes.
 The Piezo technique itself was for example established for animal ICSI and animal ES cell transfer.

 Assisted zona hatching (AH)

 People who have experienced repeatedly failed implantation, or whose experimental embryo has a thick zona pellucida (covering) around the embryo, have ideal candidates for assisted zona hatching.
 The procedure involves creating a hole in the zona to improve the chances of normal implantation of the embryo in the uterus.

 Preimplantation genetic diagnosis (PGD)

 PGD is a process in which one or two cells from an embryo on Day 3 or Day 5 are extracted and the cells genetically analyzed.
-Couples who are at a high risk of having abnormal number of chromosomes or who have an history of single gene defects or chromosome defects are ideal candidates for this procedure.
+Couples who are at a high risk of having abnormal number of chromosomes or who have a history of single gene defects or chromosome defects are ideal candidates for this procedure.
 It is used to diagnose a large number of genetic defects at present.